The early bird catches the worm!

 Individual Savings Accounts (ISAs)

-In a nutshell you can save £20,000 into an ISA and HMRC do not require this to be declared on your tax return.
+In a nutshell you can save £20,000 into an ISA and HMRC do not request for this to be reported on your tax return.
 This means that any capital growth or income is completely free from tax.
+If you want to grow your wealth efficiently over the longer term a stocks and shares ISA could be the best place to start.
+As your investment grows in value, you benefit from tax free returns.

 If you do not use your ISA allowance in a tax year the opportunity is lost, so timing is important.